 Traumatic brain injury (TBI) can result in problems of cognition, behavior, emotional sensitivity, and attention.
-Patients can frequently become much more impulsive, appear to have poor judgment, have memory and word finding problems, and often are not very aware of their problems.
-Planning and organizing can also be significant deficits (Varney & Roberts, 1999).
-There are some two million brain injuries every year in the USA, and while most appear to recover completely, a substantial minority — up to 50 percent — can have enduring symptoms six months or more after the injury (Jacobson, 1995).
+Patients can frequently become much more impulsive, appear to have poor judgment, have problems with memory or finding words, and often are not very aware of these problems.
+Planning and organizing can also be significant deficits (Shah et al., 2017).
+There are roughly two million brain injuries every year in the USA alone, and while most appear to recover completely, a substantial minority — up to 50 percent — can have enduring symptoms six months or more after the injury (Stein et al., 2016).

-There are about 2,000,000 brain injuries per year, and the vast majority are mild cases.
-By definition, mild TBI means a loss of consciousness of less than 20 minutes, with a post-traumatic amnesia (PTA) of less than 24 hours.
+The vast majority of these brain injuries are mild cases.
+By definition, mild TBI means a loss of consciousness lasting less than 20 minutes, with a post-traumatic amnesia (PTA) of less than 24 hours.
 Post traumatic amnesia is defined as the period of time from the accident until there is reliable and consistent memory.
-Brain injuries with longer durations of these variables are considered moderate or severe brain injuries.
+Brain injuries with la longer loss of consciousness or amnesia are considered moderate or severe brain injuries.

-Neurofeedback is the biofeedback modality most commonly used to treat traumatic brain injury.
-It is almost always the case that mild TBI is the level seen by the private practitioner; severe cases of brain injury are usually not treated with neurofeedback, although there are exceptions (Larsen, 2009).
+Neurofeedback is the biofeedback method most commonly used to treat traumatic brain injury.
+Almost always, mild TBI is the level seen by the private practitioner; modorate or severe cases of brain injury are usually not treated with neurofeedback, although there are exceptions (Rostami et al., 2017).

-Thatcher (1999, 2000) advocates obtaining a quantitative electroencephalograph (QEEG) in order to determine which of the 2500 variables to focus on with respect to the neurofeedback.
+Thatcher (2006) advocates obtaining a quantitative electroencephalograph (QEEG) in order to determine which of the 2500 neurofeedback variables to focus on.
 When the problematic sites are determined, these variables become the focus of targeted treatment.
 The QEEG then can be a means of scientifically noting progress in the TBI patient.

 One interesting form of neurofeedback is called HEG biofeedback.
 This type of biofeedback trains the patient to increase their cerebral blood flow in the frontal lobe, and this is very helpful for most people who have had traumatic brain injury.
 In fact, this kind of biofeedback also helps with attention problems, headaches and depression.